rolandd/augment.vim/README.md

 1. Install lsp-mode and markdown-mode in emacs

-1. Clone this repository somewhere and customize the `lsp-augment-server-script` variable to point at the `dist/server.js` file from the repo, either via `M-x customize` and searching for "augment", or by hand:
+1. Clone this repository somewhere, set `lsp-augment-enabled` to `t` to turn on use of the Augment client, and customize the `lsp-augment-server-script` variable to point at the `dist/server.js` file from the repo, either via `M-x customize` and searching for "augment", or by hand: